yangyugit/dynamic_ensemble_model/README.md

 Note that the corresponding function is in the bottom of the script.

 ## simulation results
-The simulation results are presented in figures and performance.csv file which will be generated in the current file automaticlly.
+The simulation results are presented in figures and performance.csv file which will be generated in the current file automatically.